Ali-Davoudi/AutoPart/README.md

 # AutoPart
  e-Commerce Project for sample of my codes

-**Important hint:** I did not publish templates folders for each module.
+**Important hint:** I did not publish main static files for each module.
 Because the project template is not free.

 Project capabilities and features:
 * API